tuhinaprasad28/Gun-Death-Analysis-in-R/README.md

 cause of death.
 The bars should be sorted from highest to lowest values.

 (d) Generate a boxplot visualizing the age of gun death victims, by sex.
-Print the average age of female gun death victims.
-Answer the following questions.
-Generate appropriate figures/tables to support your conclusions.
+Print the average age of female gun death victims.Answer the following questions.
+Generate appropriate figures/tables to support your conclusions.

 (e) How many white males with at least a high school education were killed by guns in 2012?